jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Output/MRH_OutputGenerator/MRH_OutputGenerator_1.rst

     * - Parameter
       - Description
-    * - s_DirPath
+    * - s_FilePath
-      - The full path to the output generator directory.
+      - The full path to the output generator file.
-    * - s_FileName
-      - The name of the output generator file.

 Return Value